 The automobile is such an important innovation as it allowed humans to independently and rapidly travel great distances.
 The automobile revolutionized travel, labor, and recreation forever.

 The growth of the automobile permanently changed American jobs, recreation, and lifestyle.
-People were no longer tied or trapped to their hometown and with an automobile, they were able to access previously unobtainable opportunities and adventures.
+People were no longer tied or trapped to their hometown and with a car, they were able to access previously unobtainable opportunities and adventures.
 By the end of the 1920s, there were more than 23 million registered drivers in the United States.

 The automobile lifted the restrictions of space and time that were defined for thousands of years.
-Job opportunities, vacations, interpersonal connections, and sense of opportunity were possible thanks to the remarkable and ever-improving automobile.
+Job opportunities, vacations, interpersonal connections, and sense of opportunity were possible thanks to remarkable and ever-improving cars.